Getting started with Amazon EKS support in SageMaker HyperPod - Amazon SageMaker AI

 Before creating a HyperPod cluster, you need a running Amazon EKS cluster configured with VPC and installed using Helm.

-• If using the SageMaker console, you can create an Amazon EKS cluster within the HyperPod cluster console page.
+• If using the SageMaker AI console, you can create an Amazon EKS cluster within the HyperPod cluster console page.
 For more information, see Create a SageMaker HyperPod cluster.

 • If using AWS CLI, you should create an Amazon EKS cluster before creating a HyperPod cluster to associate with.
 For more information, see Create an Amazon EKS cluster in the Amazon EKS User Guide.